ksmandersen/CCollections/CCReport.md

 cc_set_to_object | Make a cc_object from the set
 cc_set_from_object | Make a set from the cc_object

+The Set works like the Sorted List by forwarding most calls to the internal Linked List that stores items.
+Only few functions differ.
+Adding an object will first check if the object is already in the set using the ``cc_set_contains`` function.

 ### Stack [section-stack]

+Stack is yet another simple collection type based on an internal Linked List for storing items.
+The data structures have a small amount of public functions that follow the naming conventions normally associated with a stack.
+New items can be added to the stack by using ``cc_stack_push``, items can be peeked at with ``cc_stack_peek`` and popped from the stack with ``cc_stack_pop``.

+The stack uses the FIFO principle.
+The Stack uses the pointer to the last item in the linked list as the pointer to the top of the stack.
+Items pushed to the stack are added to the end of the list and items popped from the stack are removed from the end of the list as well.
+This gives the benefit of O(1) pushes, peeks and pops.

 ### Queue [section-queue]

+The Queue collection type also uses Linked lists internally and is extremely similar to the Stack.
+It has also has public functions with naming conventions that match queues.
+New items are added to the list with ``cc_queue_enqueue``, removed from the queue with ``cc_queue_dequeue`` and peeked at with ``cc_queue_peek`.

+The queue uses the pointer to the first item in the linked list as the pointer to the start of the queue.
+It uses the pointer to the last item in the linked list as the pointer to the end of the queue.
+Items being enqueued are added to the end of the list and items being dequeued are removed from the top of the list.
+This way the queue follows the FILO principle.
+Just like the stack the complexity of enqueues, dequeues and peeks are O(1).

 ### Dictionary [section-dictionary]
 ### Binary Tree [section-binary-tree]